FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Turquoise: healing through novel treatments
 - Each saturation based on blob class predictions from similar health states

+As you walk, the system helps you discover will-coalescence opportunities and display aejectivities (subjectivities, but then shared across some subjects: Avoids the question of objectivity and allows for virutal realities to be included in the 'truths').

+When two people's systems recognize mutual interest, automatically observed by their own private systems with no relay or outflow of data, that observe perhaps also biometrics (like heartrate, pupil dilation, chills and sweating; perhaps mimics of the face) and perhaps direct signal of consent, then progressive disclosure of information can occur that may then result in further saturation increases for both.
+Or many other fun things, like inducing emulated sensation of the other's biometrics readings.
+Or things like pallette of topics surrounding them, that you share and with intuitive colouring of predictive will direction of each topic choice.

-As you walk, the system helps you discover will-coalescence opportunities.
-When two people's systems recognize mutual interest through biometrics and consent, saturation increases for both.
-Similarly, when approaching potential healing resources, the system shows increased saturation based on pattern matches with successful recoveries.
+Similarly, when approaching potential healing resources, the system could show increased saturation based on pattern matches with successful recoveries.
+Note: It is a category of games called LLL, that serve to bring about Living Life Locally, while doing PoP and PoU and perhaps even Trust Network, usually using AR to bring about a better experience; which may then use the Phase Engine aspects of bringing about aejectivity and not only solipsistic virtual augmentations.

+To AR with no shared reality ceases to be that much fun, whereas, shared edits can be very interesting, especially since aejectivity isn't only aesthetics, but 'shared truths' in general, including visuals.

 ### The Aiddaemon